radicle-dev/radicle-upstream/docs/development.md

 This command will start an Upstream instance.
 The instance will be fully initialized with user name `1`.
 The `LNK_HOME` for the instance is `./sandbox/devnet/1`.
-The peer ID is derived from the instance ID.
+The Peer ID is derived from the instance ID.
 The default passphrase for all devnet Upstream instances is `asdf`.

 To connect a second instance to the first one run: